 Why is Jesus superior over all creation?
 Well, the very next verse explains.
 Notice the flow.
 Paul says:

-16 “For by Him [Jesus] all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+16 “For by Him [Jesus] all things [How many things?
+ALL THINGS] were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.
 17 And He is before all things, and in Him all things consist.”

 That’s why Jesus is superior to everything.
 He is the One who made everything!

-To deal with the implications of these two verses (Col. 1:16–17) the Watchtower Society added four words into their translation that are not in the original Greek to give people the impression that Jesus only made some things, not ALL things.
+To deal with the implications of these two verses (Col. 1:16–17) the Jehovah Witnesses added four words into their Bible translation that are not in the original Greek to give people the impression that Jesus only made some things—not ALL things.

 Brothers and sisters, He is the eternal God!

-So, when a Jehovah’s Witness tries to tell you that the term “firstborn,” means that Jesus was the “first created being that God made,” lovingly tell them that they are mistaken, and that the passage is actually teaching that Jesus is superior or above creation.
+So, if a Jehovah’s Witness or someone else tries to tell you the term “firstborn” means Jesus was the first being God created, gently tell them that they’re mistaken and that the passage is actually teaching that Jesus is superior or above creation.

 Jesus, speaking to a Pharisee by the name of Nicodemus, says:

-“For God [speaking of the Father] so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+“For God [speaking of the Father] so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life."

 Jehovah Witness: “Ahh!
 Look at that!
 Jesus says he was begotten!
-So even if the word “firstborn” doesn’t mean first created, this verse surely indicates that he was created and therefore not the eternal God.”
+So, even if the word “firstborn” (Col. 1:15) doesn’t mean "first created," this verse surely indicates that he was created and therefore not the eternal God.”

-All right, let’s consider another verse Jehovah’s Witnesses like to cite:
+All right, let’s consider another verse the cults like to cite to disprove Jesus’ deity...

-Why don’t you turn over there.
-Here in v.
-14, Jesus refers to Himself with a few different titles, but there’s one in particular that the Jehovah’s Witnesses focus on.
-Let’s read it:
+Here in Revelation 3:14, Jesus refers to Himself with a few different titles, but there’s one in particular the cults focus on.
+Let’s read what Jesus said...

 “And to the angel of the church of the Laodiceans write, “These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God…”

-Jehovah’s Witnesses love to point this verse out to people.
-How can we respond to their interpretation of this verse?
+Well, how might we respond to this interpretation?
 Was Jesus saying that He had a beginning, confirming that He was a created creature?
 No.

 The Greek word here for “Beginning” (Rev. 3:14) is the word “arche.”
 It’s the word from which we get our English word architect.
-It doesn’t imply in the slightest that Jesus had a beginning (as the Watchtower Society teaches).
+It doesn’t imply in the slightest that Jesus had a beginning (as the cults often teach).